 - If the council does prosecute the trader, we cannot look at what goes on in court.

-- In most cases a council will refer complaints about civil law matters, such as breach of contract, to the Citizens Advice consumer service.
-See the Consumer rights page of Gov.uk.
+- In most cases a council will refer complaints about civil law matters, such as breach of contract, to Citizens Advice.
+See the Consumer rights page on the Gov.uk website.

 But we can consider complaints about: